Spectacular 2000-Year-Old Pompeii Food Stall Reopens for Business!

-A place that sold street food, buried beneath volcanic debris for almost 2000 years, is to reopen in Pompeii, Italy next Easter.
+A place that sold street food, buried beneath volcanic debris in Pompeii for almost 2000 years, is reopening.
 The Pompeii food stall is an amazing discovery for so many reasons.

 An image of a dog with homophobic graffiti written in white across the top border found at the soon to reopen Pompeii food stall.
 (Pompeii Archaeological Park)

-The folk of ancient Pompeii were highly industrious, and ready-to-eat hot foods were very popular among the working class people who couldn’t afford their own private kitchens.
+The people of ancient Pompeii were highly industrious, and ready-to-eat hot foods were very popular among the working class people who couldn’t afford their own private kitchens.
 The ancient version of Italy's tavole calde were referred to as “ thermopolia” and more than 80 have been discovered in the ruins of Pompeii.
-A Wanted In Rome article says the Pompeii Archaeological Park has recently announced that it will open up a recently discovered thermopolium, which they describe as “a sort of ancient 'fast food' counter,” in Easter 2021 AD.
+A Wanted In Rome article says the Pompeii Archaeological Park has called the thermopolium which will be opened this week “a sort of ancient 'fast food' counter.”

 Latest Pompeii Food Stall Had Painted “Signs” And Graffiti